johnend/boiler/README.md

 ```

 ### ToDo
+- [ ] Have some logic to branch if boiler has been run before i.e.
+    - As a web developer building a project, when running boiler after the first time and a boiler config file exists, then boiler should only ask for a name for the component and not ask the config questions.
+Then, after providing the name boiler should generate the appropriate files based on the config.
 - [ ] Have Boiler find package.json and create the config as a sibling without needing to _run_ Boiler in a specific directory for setup.